! -- Google Tag Manager --> <! -- End Google Tag Manager --> <! -- Heap Analytics --> <! -- End Heap -->

-In this guide, we’ll help you navigate through them, share some ways to minimize the charges you incur, and introduce a few tools to monitor your expenses easily.
+In this guide, we’ll help you understand and navigate them, share some ways to minimize the charges you incur, and introduce a few tools to monitor your expenses easily.

-We’ll first discuss the core fees every Amazon seller will incur throughout their time on the platform.
-It’s important to note each one is charged once your customer’s order ships.
+Let’s first discuss the core fees every Amazon seller will incur throughout their time on the platform.
+It’s important to note each one is charged once a customer’s order ships.

 Amazon automatically deducts a referral fee percentage, which is calculated based on your item’s total sales price.
 The total sales price, or the full amount your buyer pays, includes: